Emirates Capital Asset Management (ECAM)

 Weekly Regional (Country) Relative Rotation Graphs (long term)

-The RRG trend analysis status is currently BULLISH for world equities:
+The RRG trend analysis status is currently BEARISH for world equities:

-• ACWI price Relative Strength (horizontal axis): POSITIVE
+- ACWI price Relative Strength (horizontal axis): NEGATIVE

 Coincident Equity Market Indicators